KevinMarquette/kevinmarquette.github.io/_draft/2018-05-13-Powershell-variables.md

     $myServices = Get-Service

-Instead of all the services getting listed in the console, they are all stored in the `$myServices`
+Instead of all the services getting listed in the console, they are all stored in the `$myServices`.

 ## Using a variable

 Once you assign a value to a variable, you can then retrieve the value it contains by using the variable name in this way:

     $myVariable = 1
-    $myVariable + 2
+    $myVariable

     $myMessage = 'Test message'
     Write-Output $myMessage

 If you just place the variable all by itself on a line, it will place the value on the pipeline (output stream).
+Because we are not assigning the variable to anything, the console will see it in the output stream and show it to you.

     $myVariable